greisane/gret/README.md

 **Sculpt Selection**: Sets the sculpt mask from the current edit-mode vertex selection.
 Found in the Select menu in edit mode.

 **Normalize Shape Key Range**: Resets min/max of shape keys while keeping the range of motion.
 A shape key with range [-1..3] becomes [0..1], neutral at 0.25.
 Some game engines don't allow extrapolation of shape keys.
+Found in Shape Keys → Specials Menu → Normalize Shape Key.

-**Merge Shape Keys to Basis**: Mixes active shape keys into the basis shape.
-It's possible to filter shape keys by name.
+~~**Merge Shape Keys to Basis**: Mixes active shape keys into the basis shape.
+It's possible to filter shape keys by name~~.

 **Remove Unused Vertex Groups**: Originally an addon by CoDEmanX, this operator respects L/R pairs of vertex groups.
+Found in Vertex Groups → Specials Menu → Remove Unused Vertex Groups.

 **Deduplicate Materials**: Deletes duplicate materials and fixes meshes that reference them.
 Easy way to squash all those "Skin.002", "Skin.003" duplicates.
 Found in File → Clean Up.